PowerShell Script to Query Unique Permissions in SharePoint

 Copilot for Microsoft 365 can access data from all the tenant, whether it’s Outlook emails, Teams chats and meetings, SharePoint and OneDrive.
 SharePoint is where all most documents, videos, and more are stored.

-Just like Microsoft Search, Copilot for M365 only has access to information that the user have at least read access to.
-Copilot for M365 will never use information that the user do not have permission to access.
+Just like Microsoft Search, M365 Copilot only has access to information that the user have at least read access to.
+M365 Copilot will never use information that the user do not have permission to access.
 However if the tenant has sites with misconfigured permissions, it can lead to data security issues.

 Many companies have practiced “Security by Obscurity” for long periods, hoping that users do not access data they do not know about, even if technically they would have access to it.

-However, Copilot for M365’s ability to parse terabytes of data in milliseconds makes it easier for everyday users to find information inside a Copilot’s answer and expose your organisation to internal data leaks due to oversharing.
+However, M365 Copilot’s ability to parse terabytes of data in milliseconds makes it easier for everyday users to find information inside a Copilot’s answer and expose your organisation to internal data leaks due to oversharing.

 Refer to Microsoft Copilot for Microsoft 365 - best practices with SharePoint.